Edmonton city manager Linda Cochrane to step down in December | CBC News

 "She's built a remarkable team in her nearly five years as city manager and led this organization forward as a modern municipal corporation," the mayor said at Tuesday's news conference.
 "It is a modernized organization thanks to her leadership and the team she has assembled to change this organization, from project management to corporate culture.

-"So on behalf of all of my city council colleagues we are unanimous in our gratitude to Linda for her many years of service to our city."

-In a news release, the city said Cochrane began her career working part-time as a swimming instructor at Scona Pool.
+Cochrane began her career working part-time as a swimming instructor at Scona Pool, the city said in a news release.